BuildTheEarth/docs/en/onboarding/contributing/index.md

 - Simplified Chinese: `zh-CN`
 - Traditional Chinese: `zh-TW`

-  Should there be any macrolanguage exceptions not accounted for, please open a GitHub issue accordingly.
+  Should there be any macrolanguages not accounted for, please open a GitHub issue accordingly.

 ### Translation Version `lang-version:`

   This is the version of your translation.
-Following the standards set out in the regular [metadata format](./using-template.html#document-version-version), this language-specific version operates independently of the source version value.
+Following the standards set out in the regular [metadata format](./using-template:document-version-version), this language-specific version operates independently of the source version value.
 When the source is updated, this version should be reset to `1.0.0` to reflect that the translation target has changed.
 Of course, already translated content need not reset accordingly.

 ### Translator List `translators:`

 Yes, translators get a chunk of the recognition pie too!
-Add your Github Handle to the list, and your alternate name if we know you by any other name, the format is exactly the same as the [Author List](./using-template.html#author-list-authors)
+Add your Github Handle to the list, and your alternate name if we know you by any other name, the format is exactly the same as the [Author List](./using-template:author-list-authors)

 Shortcomings of the Workflow
 ----------------------------